JonathanMEdwards/subtext10/doc/language.md

 y = x~remainder // 2
 ```

-The formula `x` calls the function `integral-divide` as follows
+Skipping to the definition of `x`, we see that it calls the program `integral-divide` as follows:
+1. A copy of the `do` structure of `integral-divide` is made
-1. The input field `numerator`of the function is set to `5`
+2. Its input item `numerator` is set to `5`
-2. The `divisor` field is set to `3`
+3. Its input item `divisor` is set to `3`
-3. The `ratio` is calculated to be 1 using the `floor` function to round-down the division
+4. The output item `ratio` is calculated to be 1 using the `floor` program to round-down the division
-4. The extra result `remainder` is calculated by `extra remainder = ...`, calculated from `ratio` as 2.
+5. The extra result `remainder` is calculated from `ratio` as 2.
-5. The `extra` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the function.
+6. The `extra` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the program.
-6. The reference `y = x~remainder` accesses the extra result `remainder` which becomes the value of `y`.
-Equivalently, `y = ~remainder` would accesses the extra result of the previous field `x` without naming it.
+7. After the call, the item `y` references `x~remainder`, which is the extra result `remainder` produced in the computation of `x`.

-What is going on here is that `x~` accesses the _extra result_ of the field `x`.
-The extra result of a do-block is a record containing the values of the formulas prefaced with `extra`.
+What is going on here is that `x~` accesses the _extra result_ of the program that computed the value of `x`.
+The extra result of a `do` structure is a group containing the values of the outputs prefaced with `extra`.
 The extra result `remainder` can be accessed as `x~.remainder`, or `x~remainder` for short.
-If a function (or

-Extra results, make function inputs and outputs symmetric: functions have a single input and output, zero or more named arguments, and zero or more named extra results.
+We also could have equivalently said `y = ~remainder` to access the extra result of the previous item without naming it.

-Note that in the example above, `x` is defined as the formula `x = 5 integral-divide 3`, which is equivalent to the do-block: `x = do{5; integral-divide 3}`.
-There are no `extra` statements in this do-block.
-In that case, the extra result of the last field (the call to `integral-divide`) is promoted to be the extra result of the whole block.
+Note that in the example above, `x` is defined as `5 integral-divide 3`, which is equivalent to the `do` structure: `do {5; integral-divide 3}`.
+There are no `extra` statements in this `do` structure.
+In that case, the extra result of the last item (the call to `integral-divide`) is promoted to be the extra result of the whole structure.
 That allows us to say `x~remainder`.
-You can also declare a single value to be the extra result of the entire block explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the block.
-So when there are no `extra` statements, there is an implicit `extra ~` at the end of the block exporting the extra results of the final statement.
+You can also declare a single value to be the extra result of the entire structure explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the structure.
+So when there are no `extra` statements, there is an implicit `extra ~` at the end of the structure exporting the extra results of the final item.

+### TODO: Reference binding

+The syntax uses conventional _lexical binding_, but the UI will not be constrained by that, nor subject to lexical shadowing.

+> When the UI lets the developer make references that can’t be expressed lexically, we might want to automatically fix that by adding names to anonymous items and renaming shadowed items.

+> References could support “search paths” like `x…y` that look for a `y` item that is reachable via any path from `x`.
+Likewise `…y` would look for any path to `y` from any containing scope.
+In these examples it is an error if there is more than one path leading to `y`.
+A possible exception to this rule is when all the paths go through alternative cases of a choice or clauses of a conditional, and further that they lead to items of the same type.
+If not all of the cases or clauses are covered then the path must be conditionalized like `…y?`.
+This feature gives us a convenient way to extract alternative information from choices and conditionals.
+Search paths might be intolerably fragile in a textual language, but an IDE can automatically repair them.
+In fact the reference editor in the IDE will provide all reachable paths of the right type, offering “… completion” rather than just “. completion”.

 ## Conditionals

-When an expression is evaluated, one of the following things will happen:
+When a program executes (including formulas), exactly one of the following things will happen:

-1. The expression crashes.
+1. The program crashes.
 A crash indicates a programming error, not a user error: some condition has arisen that ought to be impossible.
-The crash is recorded, but no changes are made to the document.
+A crash is reported to the document developer, including a snapshot of the document that can reproduce the crash.
+No changes are made to the document when an input event (including user actions) causes a crash.
 Sometimes crashes can be predicted ahead of time when formulas are being edited (for example type mismatches).
 These are called static errors and are presented to the developer as problems to be fixed.
-However unlike conventional compiler errors, static errors do not prevent the system from running, so long as the erroneous formula is not used.
+Unlike conventional compiler errors, static errors do not prevent the system from running, so long as the erroneous formula is not used.
-2. The expression is terminated before it completes because it has taken too long or used too many resources.
-It hasn’t been decided how to handle this yet.
+2. The program is terminated before it completes because it has taken too long or used too many resources.
-3. The expression completes successfully, producing a value.
+3. The program completes successfully, producing results.
-4. The expression intentionally _rejects_ without producing a value.
-Rejection means the expression refuses to handle the input values supplied to it.
+4. The program intentionally _rejects_ without producing a result.
+Rejection means the program refuses to handle the input values supplied to it.
 Rejection is inspired by [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL), which calls it _failure_, as do many parsing DSLs.
-We call it rejection rather than failure to make clear it is an intentional occurence, not a programming error.
+We call it rejection rather than failure to make clear it is an intentional occurence, not a programming error (a crash).

-An expression that might reject is called _conditional_.
-The name of a conditional formula has a question mark appended to it.
-For example, the equality function `=?` tests whether two values are equal, rejecting if they aren’t.
+If a program may reject it is called _conditional_, a program that never rejects is called _unconditional_.
+The name of a conditional program has a question mark appended to it.
+For example, the equality program `=?` tests whether two values are equal, rejecting if they aren’t.
 It is called like this: `x =? y`.
-You can tell that an expression is conditional by the presence of a `?` inside it, which indicates a place where it may reject.
+You can tell that a program is conditional by the presence of a `?` inside it, which indicates a point where it may reject.

-By convention, comparison functions like `=?` and `<?` that succeed will result in their argument value,  so that they can be chained, as in `x <? y <? z`.
-Often conditionals are executed only to test whether they reject, and their result is not otherwise used.
-It is an error to produce a value that is not used.
-To indicate that a value is not intended to be used, an expression can start with `check`.
-That will also have pass on the value of the previous field.
-In most situations, conditional functions should be called in a `check` expression.
+By convention, comparison programs like `=?` and `<?` will result in their right-hand input value when they succeed,  so that they can be chained, as in `x <? y <? z`.
+But often conditionals are executed only to test whether they reject, and their result is not otherwise used.
+To help avoid programming mistakes it is an error to produce a value that is not used.
+To indicate that a value is not intended to be used, an output item can start with `check`.
+That will also pass on the value of the previous item as with `let`.
+In most situations, conditional programs should be called in a `check` formula.
 For example:
 ```
 // incorrect
 do {
   x >?
-0    // unused value
+0    // error: unused value
-  x even?() // unused value
-  x + 1
+  x even?() // error: unused value x + 1
 }